Plant-based proteins as a supplement

 Velander is produced at DMK's largest cheese location in Edewecht, Lower Saxony.
 Where more than 3 million litres of milk are processed into cheese every day, the company has created its own additional production area.
 The Velander was developed by DMK experts based on decades of cheese expertise.

 Our sweet dessert classics in vegan

 Plant-based desserts are enjoyable too.
-Our sweet MILRAM Haferpudding range for the gastronomy sector are the best proof of this.
+Our sweet MILRAM Haferpudding range are the best proof of this.
 These plant-based blancmanges have gluten-free oats as the basic raw ingredient and owe their natural flavour to bourbon vanilla & selected, UTZ-certified cocoa.

 Good to know: Questions and answers about our vegan products

 Why is DMK, as a dairy cooperative, involved with plant-based alternatives?

 As a dairy cooperative, we have a deep understanding of the flavour, quality and processing of cow's milk and can also transfer this to alternative products.
 Plant-based milk alternatives target similar consumer needs to dairy products.
 So it makes sense for us to accompany this development and, as a food manufacturer, to help shape the nutrition of the future in this market segment as well.